Finding a dining spot for the whole family is no easy feat. And you’d be…

 For the past two years, good news about Canberra’s music scene has been thin on the ground.

-But that’s all about to change with the announcement that live music behemoth Transit Bar will reopen next week with a new venue, a new menu and a month’s worth of live and local gigs.
+But that’s all about to change with the announcement that live music behemoth Transit Bar is now open with a new venue, a new menu and a month’s worth of live and local gigs.

 It’s a fresh start for this iconic venue and for live music in Canberra—but its fresh location may come as a surprise to Canberrans.
 That’s because Transit has taken over the former home of Civic’s Hogsbreath Café in the basement of Bailey’s Arcade—a stone’s throw from their original location on Akuna Street.